Diminished responsibility in English law: The statutory provision

 (1B) For the purposes of subsection (1)(c), an abnormality of mental functioning provides and explanation of D's conduct if it causes, or is a significant contributory factor in causing, D to carry out that conduct.

 The defence has recently been amended by s.
 52 of the Coroners and Justice Act 2009, which came into force on 4 October 2010.

 How substantial must the impairment be?

 R v Golds provides a recent authority from the Court of Appeal Criminal Division on how the courts will interpret the term 'substantial'.
-At paragraph [55] of Elias LJ's judgment (following the paragraphing from the neutral citation given below) two senses of the word 'substantial' are identified: (i) something substantial is more than something which is merely trivial or minimal owing to the fact that it has "substance", or (ii) something substantial is big or large (e.g. in the sense that a substantial salary is a large one).
+At paragraph [55] of Elias LJ's judgment (following the paragraphing from the neutral citation given below) two senses of the word 'substantial' are identified: (i) something substantial is more than something which is merely trivial or minimal if it has "substance", or (ii) something substantial is big or large (e.g. in the sense that a substantial salary is a large one).
 At paragraph [72] Elias LJ concludes by opining that the court should (i) leave interpretation of the word 'substantial' to the jury, but if asked for further help should (ii) direct them under the second meaning of the term (i.e. substantial meaning big).